Heirloom-Inheritance-Protocol/ethereum-heritage-inheritance-protocol/relayer/README.md

 forge build
 ```

-This generates the contract ABI at `out/zkheriloom3.sol/zkHeriloom3.json` which the relayer uses.
+This generates the contract ABI at `out/zkheriloom3.sol/ZkHeriloom3.json`.
+The ABI file is then copied to `abis/ZkHeriloom3.json` (which is tracked in git) for the relayer to use.

 ## Running the Server

 Development mode (with auto-reload):

 ```bash
 npm run dev
 ```

 Production mode:

 ```bash
 npm start
 ```